Sometimes our minds are not on our side.

 Then come back here, reread this post if you need to, and take another step.

-And if you want help getting organized, focused, and actually make progress, Grab my free workbook, Content Clarity: Plan, Publish, and Launch Faster—it’s a simple, beginner-friendly tool to help you map out your blog content with way less stress.
+And if you want help getting organized and focused, grab my free workbook, Content Clarity: Plan, Publish, and Launch Faster—it’s a simple, beginner-friendly tool to help you map out your blog content with way less stress.

 You’ve got the heart.
 Now let’s build the plan.